bravetechnologycoop/BraveSensor-Production-Firmware/README.md

 ## Single Boron Firmware State Machine

 Since this is intended to run on the Boron, it does not have the wifi code or wifi console functions found in previous versions of the firmware.
-The state machine firmware will have no config.h file or need to flash setup firmware first.

 The state machine design including all states and their entry/exit conditions is documented [here](https://docs.google.com/drawings/d/14JmUKDO-Gs7YLV5bhE67ZYnGeZbBg-5sq0fQYwkhkI0/edit?usp=sharing).